bjartwolf/Kebab/README.md

 Little ML'er in F# - a workshop.
 The reason for its name might become more clear if you do some of the exercices and/or read the book.

-Planning to use this for a [workshop at flatmap 2015](http://2015.flatmap.no/bjartnes.html#session)
+Used for workshops at flatMap(Oslo) and some universities and meetups...

 The exercies are based on this book, you should buy it if you are interested in knowing more about this and getting the proper explanations. http://www.amazon.com/The-Little-MLer-Matthias-Felleisen/dp/026256114X